A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Introduction

 \section{Introduction}

-From contact tracing devices preventing the epidemic spread to vehicular networks and smart cities, \emph{cyber-physical systems} (CPS) are pervasive information and communication technologies augmenting the human perception and control over the physical world.
+From contact tracing devices preventing the epidemic spread to vehicular networks and smart cities, \emph{Cyber-Physical Systems} (CPS) are pervasive information and communication technologies augmenting the human perception and control over the physical world.
 CPS consist of engineering, physical and biological systems that are tightly interacting with computational entities through sensors and actuators.
-CPS are networked at every scale and they are connected to the Internet (Internet of Things) enabling the humans and other software systems to inter-operate with them through the World Wide Web.
+CPS are networked at every scale and they are connected to the Internet (Internet of Things) enabling humans and other software systems to inter-operate with them through the World Wide Web.

-A prominent example can be found in the modern automotive systems where the extensive integration of sensor networks and embedded computational units has lead to the development of various driving assistance features that facilitate the driver during repetitive maneuvers and protect the passengers from hazardous situations.
-Furthermore, the upcoming 5G networks will empower soon vehicles also with the possibility to exchange information among each other and the road infrastructure about position and speed of vehicles, driving conditions on a particular road, accidents, or traffic jams.
-Thus, this dynamic network infrastructure promises to enhance further autonomous driving applications, to reduce traffic congestion and to improve safety.
+A prominent example of CPS is present in the modern automotive systems where the substantial embedding of sensors, actuators, and computational units has facilitated the development of various driving assistance features such as the adaptive cruise control or the collision avoidance system.
+Furthermore, the upcoming 5G networks will empower soon vehicles also with the possibility to access real-time information about each other (position and speed of vehicles) and the condition of the other roads (accidents or traffic jams).
+Thus, this dynamic network infrastructure promises to enhance further autonomous driving applications, reduce traffic congestion and improve safety.